 “There were a lot of unknowns early on,” said Jonathan Godt, USGS Landslide Hazards Program coordinator.
 “But with the new landscape and seafloor data we now have a better idea what might happen if the unstable slope was to fail.
 This summer we’ll get an even better idea as field activities ramp up and we put eyes on the landslide up close.”

 Scientists continue to study the situation in Barry Arm.
-Last month, DGGS announced a $2.2 million cooperative agreement with the USGS Landslide Hazards Program as part of a $4 million investment in 2021 by Congress to address landslide hazards in Prince William Sound.
+Last month, DGGS announced a 2.2 million dollar cooperative agreement with the USGS Landslide Hazards Program as part of a 4 million dollar investment in 2021 by Congress to address landslide hazards in Prince William Sound.
 Currently, the USGS is actively monitoring slope movement using a combination of remote satellite imagery, seismic sensors and infrasound arrays.

 Residents, businesses, mariners and recreationists throughout Prince William Sound should be aware of the potential risk, follow the advice of emergency managers and have a plan in place if a tsunami occurs.
 Bi-weekly updates on the status of the Barry Arm landslide can be found on the DGGS website at https://dggs.alaska.gov/hazards/barry-arm-landslide.html.

 USGS provides science for a changing world.
 For more information, visit www.usgs.gov.